 The best areas to live in Coimbra

-The cosmopolitan Santa Clara is just a bridge-stroll from the city’s centre and offers both culture and family-friendliness.
+The cosmopolitan Santa Clara is just a bridge stroll from the city’s center and offers both culture and family-friendliness.

-Meanwhile, Solum, Sousa Pinto, Vale de Flores, and the higher end of the Norton de Matos barrio also provide some great aspirational and kid-friendly neighbourhoods.
+Meanwhile, Solum, Sousa Pinto, Vale de Flores, and the higher end of the Norton de Matos also provide some great aspirational and kid-friendly neighborhoods.

 As with many pockets of the Baixa, the lower part of the Norton de Matos and Celas can become quite dominated by student nightlife.

 If you fall in love with a particular location, it might be wise to book into a nearby hotel or Airbnb for a night or two and see how the locale transforms when night falls.

 Coimbra is a uniquely charming and compact historic city with lots to offer anyone ready to embrace Portugal’s slower way of life.

 Those who enjoy the contagious energy of a vibrant student culture with a side of Fado singing will love every minute of living in Coimbra.